swcarpentry/git-novice/instructors.md

 Version control might be the most important topic we teach, but Git is definitely the most complicated tool.
 However,
-GitHub presently dominates the open software forge landscape, so we have to help novices learn just enough Git to feel they can and should learn more on their own.
+GitHub presently dominates the open software repository landscape, so we have to help novices learn just enough Git to feel they can and should learn more on their own.